mopidy/mopidy/docs/installation/index.rst

    For a full list of available Mopidy extensions, including those not installable from apt.mopidy.com, see :ref:`ext`.

 #.
+Before continuing, make sure you've read the :ref:`debian` section to learn
+   about the differences between running Mopidy as a system service and manually as your own system user.

+#.
 Finally, you need to set a couple of :doc:`config values </config>`, and then
    you're ready to :doc:`run Mopidy </running>`.